JuliaLang/www.julialang.org/jsoc/gsoc/juliastats.md

 ## Survey.jl
 This package is used to study complex survey data.
-Examples of real-world surveys include official government surveys in areas like economics, labour market, argirculture, financial and commercial surveys.
-Social and behavioural scientists like sociologists, psychologists and biologists also analyse surveys in academic and theoretical settings.
+Examples of real-world surveys include official government surveys in areas like economics, labour market and agriculture; financial and commercial surveys.
+Social and behavioural scientists like political scientists, sociologists, psychologists, biologists and macroeconomists also analyse surveys in academic and theoretical settings.
+The prevalence of "big" survey datasets has exploded with the ease of administering surveys online.
 We aim to use the performance enhancements of Julia to create a fast package for large modern surveys.

 **Difficulty.** Easy-Hard. **Duration.** 175-350 hours

-**Mentors.**
+**Mentors.** [who?]

 ### Prerequisites